ries-lab/DECODE_Cloud_UserAPI/README.md

 1. Copy the `.env.example` file to a `.env` file to the root of the directory.
 2. Define the fields appropriately:
     - Deployment settings:
-      - `PROD`: whether the app is being used in production.
-Setting it to false enables user and token creation points for testing.
+      - `AUTH`: whether to activate the authentication endpoint.
     - Data settings:
       - `FILESYSTEM`: one of `local` or `s3`, where the data is stored.
       - `S3_BUCKET`: if `FILESYSTEM==s3`, in what bucket the data is stored.